-(1) Minimum wages set annually.
+(1) Minimum wages set at the beginning of each year.

 Private employee salaries received a boost with the introduction of the "Living Wage" into the Labor Law.
 Enacted in December 2010, this law dictates that any company that generates a profit shall distribute it amongst its employees until their total income has risen to the level of the living wage.
 The value of the living wage is determined annually by INEC on the basis of the cost of living and the number of family members in each family unit.